rickydos/PHBS_TQFML-1/README.md

 Step3: Using Preceptron/Logistic Regression/(Kernel) SVM/Decision Tree/Random Forest/KNN/Majority Voting to predict the competitiveness of a bank.<br>
 Step4: Using holdout cross-validation and k-fold cross-validation to select the best model for our predictions.<br>
 Step5: Obtaining our results and the accuracy of our prediction.<br>
-## Data soures
-We use annual data of 35 emerging countries in Eastern and Central Europe, Latin America and Asia during the period of 2001-2014 from Bankscope Database, which contains the financial information of most banks in the world, provides us most of the bank-level data.
-Bankscope Database is also the most frequently cited database in many early works.
-We also collected macroeconomic data of each country from EIU Countrydata, which provides macroeconomic and historical data for more than 200 countries and regions.